-Ohhhh snap, y’all.
+Ohhhh snap, y'all.
 We thought the day would never come.
 We thought the U.S. of A. would be number one in everything all the time always.
 But we were wrong, my friends, because this here is the year of the Canadians (see: Carly Rae Jepsen).
+Why?
+Because the average Canadian is now richer than the average American.

 I don't know how they calculate it with the exchange rate and all, and I'm not really going to investigate.
 You can take that up with Time magazine (someone probably already has).
 But it's happening, you guys.
 While we're busy arguing over whose fault it is we're all fat, Canadians are secretly just plugging away making more money than us, Toonies and all.